shivamsihare/Angular2Twitter/README.md

 ```

 This application has been executed on Mac with chrome browser.
-There may be `CORS(HTTP 400)` issue with chrome, for workaround look [here](http://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome) to solve the issue.
+There may be `CORS(HTTP 400)` issue with chrome, for workaround look [here](http://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome).